unibz-core/security-archimate/docs/Terminology.md

 > In a risk analysis process, a *Control Measure* is a specification of an action or set of actions that have to be performed or that should be implemented as part of the control, treatment, and mitigation of a particular risk.

 In ArchiMate, a *Control Measure* is represented by a *Requirement* with the stereotype «ControlMeasure».
-A a *Control Measure* is realized by the implementation of a *Security Mechanism* or by a *Control Event*.
+A *Control Measure* is realized by the implementation of a *Security Mechanism* or by a *Control Event*.

 **Examples:** Enforcing no-logs policy within a VPN company.
 Autoupdate feature of a piece of software.
 Warning signs nearby dangerous places inside a factory.